 Cutting Back on Extra Costs

-Tea itself isn’t always the main expense.
-It’s often the extras that push costs higher.
+Tea itself isn’t always the main expense, it’s the extras.

 Reduce Added Treats

-Biscuits, cakes, and pastries bought alongside tea can quickly increase spending.
-Making snacks at home or having tea without extras now and then can help keep things in check.
+Biscuits, cakes, and pastries bought alongside tea raise spending.
+Making simple snacks at home or skipping extras helps:

-• Fewer impulse snacks often lead to steadier spending.
+- Fewer impulse snacks lead to steadier spending.

 Be Mindful When Boiling Water